jolneetanky/concurrent-web-server/README.md

 | **10**              | ~0.42–0.53 ms                       | ~11 000–13 000 | ~530–650 MB/s     | Peak throughput; lowest latency                                                  |
 | **20**              | ~0.6–0.9 ms                         | ~8 600–9 600   | ~420–460 MB/s     | Throughput _drops_ again; diminishing returns                                    |

-From the results, it's clear how having too little threads to service requests leads to high latency, but having too many past a certain pointleads to deminishing returns as high contention for a bounded queue leads to greater overhead.
-It shows how tweaking parameters is just as important as the system's design.
+From the results, it's clear how having too little threads to service requests leads to high latency, but having too many past a certain point leads to diminishing returns as high contention for a bounded queue leads to greater overhead.
+It shows how tweaking parameters are just as important as the system's design.

 Latency aside, we see how throughput is much higher with multiple threads handling our workload - it improves by a factor of 2!